Attending committee meetings

 Can I view meetings online?

-We provide webcasts of Council, Cabinet and Planning meetings that can be watched live or for up to 6 months after the meeting date.
+Not all of the Council's meetings are webcast.
+The following meetings of the Council are webcast an can be watched live or for up to 6 months after the meeting date.